Cameron-S1/Lingo/README.md

-# AI Grammar Log
+# Lingo

 ## Overview

-AI Grammar Log is an Electron-based desktop application designed for language learners.
+Lingo is an Electron-based desktop application designed for language learners.
 Its primary purpose is to provide a structured, searchable, and efficient way for users to create and manage logs of grammar points, vocabulary, phrases, and example sentences for the languages they are studying.

 The core innovation is leveraging AI (specifically Google's Gemini models via user-provided API keys) to automatically parse and categorize entries from user-provided notes (supporting .txt, .md, and .docx files), aiming to significantly reduce manual data entry.

 ## Key Features

 *   **AI-Powered Note Parsing:** Automatically analyzes notes from .txt, .md, and .docx files to extract and categorize grammar points, vocabulary, and examples.
+*   **Customizable UI:** Defaults to dark mode.
+Supports light/dark themes and multiple interface languages (English, Japanese, French, German, Spanish, Portuguese, Russian - translations pending for non-English languages).
+*   **Intelligent Duplicate Handling:** When importing notes, if an AI-extracted item matches an existing log entry by its target text:
+    *   **Merging:** If the native translation is consistent, or if the existing entry's translation is empty, the system automatically attempts to merge additional new information (e.g., missing Kanji, Kana, notes, examples) into the existing entry.
+This enriches your log.
+    *   **Homonym Detection:** If the target text is the same but the AI proposes a *different native translation* than an already existing one, this potential homonym is flagged for user review to ensure distinct meanings are handled correctly.
+    *   Pure duplicates offering no new data (and not identified as potential homonyms) are automatically ignored, reducing clutter.
+*   **Manual Entry:** Allows users to add and edit log entries manually.
 *   **Multi-Language Support:** Designed to manage logs for various target languages.
+*   **Per-Language Data Isolation:** Each language's log is stored in a separate database file, improving data organization and allowing for complete log resets per language (by deleting the language's specific database file via the "Clear Log" function).
+*   **Processed Note History:** Keeps a record of imported source note files.
+*   **Refined Review System:** Focuses on content quality by flagging items needing attention.
+This includes potential homonym conflicts (same target word, different proposed translations), ambiguous AI interpretations (e.g., missing or unclear translations), content validation issues, or entries where the AI couldn't confidently categorize the data.
+(Note: Direct API processing errors are logged for debugging but generally do not create review items, keeping the review queue focused on content.)
+*   **Search & Filter:** Provides capabilities to search and filter grammar log entries.
 *   **Structured Log Entries:** Stores entries with fields for target text, native translation, category, notes, example sentences, and specific fields for character-based languages (e.g., Kanji, Kana, Romanization for Japanese).
-*   **Review System:** Flags ambiguous AI interpretations or potential duplicates for manual user review.
-*   **Manual Entry:** Allows users to add and edit log entries manually.
-*   **Search & Filter:** Provides capabilities to search and filter grammar log entries.
-*   **Customizable UI:** Supports light/dark themes and multiple interface languages (English, Japanese, French, German, Spanish, Portuguese, Russian - translations pending for non-English languages).
-*   **Processed Note History:** Keeps a record of imported source note files.

 ## Technologies Used